tiknil/wire-table/docs/Filters.md

 **The `ResetPageOnUpdate` trait**:

-This trait is included by default since v1.0.0
+This trait is included by default since v1.1.0 when you use the artisan `make:wiretable` command.

 ```php
 use \WireTable\Traits\ResetPageOnUpdate;